Bit by bit, regulators look for right approach to digital currencies

 Fuelled by the excitement over the potential to bypass the banking middleman, bitcoin and other cryptocurrencies have grown rapidly, but their popularity has been punctuated by warnings over their risks.
 Policymakers must keep pace with the developments to ensure regulatory schemes are appropriate.
 In the process, they just might find that the underlying technology can open up new and more efficient avenues for payment systems and service provision.

-This piece was written by Daniel Hurst.
+This piece was written by Daniel Hurst featuring an interview with Ramkishen Rajan of the LKYSPP.
 It was republished at Business Times on 3 November 2017.